transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 When you plan to use the service instance in the context of a broader organization-wide solution, it is recommended that the participating organizations use a functional email address to create their network.
 In this case, access to the network does not depend on any single individual's availability.
 {:tip}

 - If you plan to use an existing {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, check the Kubernetes version.
-Your {{site.data.keyword.cloud_notm}} Kubernetes cluster must be version 1.11, 1.12, 1.13, or 1.14.
-You cannot deploy the {{site.data.keyword.blockchainfull_notm}} Platform to a Kubernetes cluster on version 1.15.
+Your {{site.data.keyword.cloud_notm}} Kubernetes cluster must be version 1.11, 1.12, 1.13, 1.14, or 1.15.
 For more information about how to determine what version of Kubernetes your cluster is running and how to upgrade the version, see [Updating the Kubernetes version of your cluster](/docs/services/blockchain/howto?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-updating-kubernetes).

 - If your plan to use a Kubernetes cluster that contains multiple zones, ensure that [`VLAN spanning`](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning){: external} is enabled in your account.
 This setting allows worker nodes to communicate between zones.